Meter overview

 • Track consumption and cost of a utility service.

-• Attach to accounts and buildings.
+• Attach to accounts and sites.
 The meter must be attached to an active account before you can record billing data.

-• Have a specific address and latitude and longitude (meters can inherit this from their parent building).
+• Have a specific address and latitude and longitude (meters can inherit this from their parent site).

 • Have bills associated with them even when no physical meter exists such as street lighting, refuse service, or a virtual chargeback meter.